-When an individual security ceases to be used as margin, there is no need to include its ISIN and a zero value in the subsequent margin update report, as a new report will automatically overwrite the previous report held by the trade repository.
+When an individual security ceases to be used as margin, there is no need to include a zero value in the subsequent margin update report, as a new report will automatically overwrite the previous report held by the trade repository.
 The same applies to cash given or taken in a particular currency.
 92